gregorykelleher/equity-aggregator/README.md

 ## Description

-Equity Aggregator is a financial data tool that collects and normalises raw equity data from discovery sources (LSEG, SEC, XETRA), before enriching it with third-party market vendor data to produce a unified canonical dataset of unique equities.
+Equity Aggregator is a financial data tool that collects and normalises raw equity data from discovery sources (LSEG, SEC, XETRA), before enriching it with third-party market vendor data from enrichment feeds (Yahoo Finance, Intrinio) to produce a unified canonical dataset of unique equities.

 Altogether, this tool makes it possible to retrieve up-to-date information on over 10,000+ equities from countries worldwide: